adamnemecek/adjoint/nilpotence.md

 See Jordan Curve definition `theta(0) = theta(1)` and no intersection.

-## if
+## if statement

+I guess you can think of an if statement as an adjoint of the state, it lists the possibilities.

 ## distributional hypothesis

 ## sign analysis

-    * winding numbers brouwers fixed point theorem
+## knot invariants

 ## winding numbers
+Winding numbers connection brouwers fixed point theorem.

 ## what if the commuter is the mse?
 *

 ## qr decomposition
 * upper triangular matrix
     * what if the upper triangular matrix is the if statements Upper triangular matrix is [back substitution](https://en.wikipedia.org/wiki/Triangular_matrix#Forward_substitution).

 You can think of it as the update rule or gradient.
-Machine learning fundamentally performs a qr decomposition where we are trying to minimize the .
+Machine learning fundamentally performs a qr decomposition where we are trying to minimize the update .

 You can think